zac0473/GymBro/README.md

 **About the Project**

 Gym Bro is a Gym Workout Tracker, a comprehensive exercise-tracking program designed to help users record and analyze their workout sessions.
 The application allows users to create workout records, specifying the total workout duration for a single time, and the details for different types of exercise (cardio or weight).
 For cardio exercises, users can choose from various equipment options, inputting the duration of each activity.
 For weight exercises, users can select specific muscle groups, and choose the equipment used, records the weight lifted, and the number of sets performed.
-Additionally, users can  view their workout data trends over time, allowing them to track their performance and make informed decisions about their fitness plan.
+Additionally, users can  view their workout data over time, allowing them to track their performance and make informed decisions about their fitness plan.

 **Use Case**